liyong31/RALearning/README.md

 ```

 Note that this tool only takes *complete* and *well-typed* DRA as target automaton.
+The completeness and well-typeness properties are required for running a word and testing equivalence of two given configurations.

 ## The Register Automaton Input Format